kanishkkunal/rss2json/README.md

 # RSS to JSON conversion as service

 This is a simple RSS to JSON conversion service.
-It can be used to Fetch RSS feed in browser without front-end or back-end dependeces.
+It can be used to Fetch RSS feed in browser without front-end or back-end dependencies.

 ## How to Use